mwittland/group-scheduler/Readme.md

 ## Hosting

 The application is live and hosted at [https://whatdayswork.onrender.com/](https://whatdayswork.onrender.com/).
 Feel free to explore the app and try out its features!
+Note: The application is currently down, as the back-end hosting trial reached its maximum usage.

 ## Features